 My Happiness Journal is a very creative way to encourage your students to share and think about what brings them joy and makes them happy.

 Inside you’ll find 50+ pages of delightful journaling activities including; a happiness bag, coupons, sports, movies, hair styles and much more.

 My daughter liked writing about a dessert, books, clothes, sneakers and hairstyles that bring her happiness in this fun journal!

 The Super Deluxe Epic Journal of Awesomeness is full of fun artistic journaling activities for your students to enjoy!

 There are 62 pages that give your art loving students a drawing prompt which include; illustrating your favorite song, draw your favorite toppings on a pizza, make a doodle with your eyes closed and more

 My daughter said that is a fun journal for artistic students to express themselves in creative ways!

-As a Year Round Homeschooling reader you can save 25% on your order through Dover Publications by using this code –> WHBS (This discount is valid through 1/31/17) My mom used their homeschool resources for my brothers and I and now I am using them for my children.
-Not only do they have these fun creative writing books, but they also have quality literature, coloring books and much more that you can use for your homeschool!
+My mom used Dover Publications’ homeschool resources for my brothers and me and now I am using them for my children.
+Not only do they have fun creative writing books, but they also have quality literature, coloring books and much more that you can use for your homeschool!